 This program is for all major projects that are (usually) ground-up development projects with a financial gap.
 The minimum amount of investment must be $5 million in construction.
 The funds for the REDA Program come from new taxes that are generated by the new projects.

-- Cumulative TIF projection of $7.8 million over 20 years
+- Cumulative TIF projection of $34 million over the lifetime of the CRA

 This program is for residential single-family and up to 4-unit multi-family properties to enhance the aesthetics through curb appeal.
 Eligible expenses include painting, landscaping, awnings, sidewalks, etc.